CompPhysics/MachineLearning/README.md

-# FYS-STK3155/4155 Applied Data Analysis and Machine Learning, see for the official websitehttp://www.uio.no/studier/emner/matnat/fys/FYS-STK4155/index-eng.html
+# Applied Data Analysis and Machine Learning

 This site contains all material relevant for the course on Applied Data Analysis and Machine Learning FYS-STK3155/4155 at the University of Oslo, Norway.